Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 );
 ```

-As you can see, the `FlutterDriveEnvironment` now accepts one more argument - the `FirebaseEmulator`.
+As you can see, the `FlutterDriveEnvironment` now accepts one more argument - the `emulator`.

 So now, in the process of constructing the `FlutterDriveProcessRunner` we can pass the parameters to the environment via the `dartDefine` method: